Igalia/vkrunner/README.md

       -i IMG        Write the final rendering to IMG as a PPM image -d            Show the SPIR-V disassembly
       -D TOK=REPL   Replace occurences of TOK with REPL in the scripts

+## Precompiling shaders

+As an alternative to specifying the shaders in GLSL or SPIR-V assembly, the test scripts can contain a base-64 encoded binary dump of the SPIR-V. That way VkRunner does not need to invoke the compiler or assembler to run the script.
+This can be useful either to speed up the execution of the tests or to run them on hardware where installing the compiler is not practical.
+VkRunner also includes a Python script to precompile the test scripts to binary.
+It can be run for example as
+below:

+    mkdir compiled-examples
+    ./precompile-script.py -o compiled-examples examples/*.shader_test
+    ./src/vkrunner compiled-examples/*.shader_test